A curmudgeonly look at the current state of landscape photography.

 So many tough questions.
 The only thing I know for sure is that I didn’t think being an artist would have been so difficult.

 Want to hear more of my opinions or insane rants about photography?
-Consider subscribing to my newsletter.
+Consider joining my community.